openebs-archive/cstor-operators/docs/troubleshooting/migrate_cstor_volume.md

 pvc-81746e7a-a29d-423b-a048-76edab0b0826-cstor-cspc-zdvk   6K     6K          Healthy   52m
 ```

-After this step scaledown of CStorVolume will be successful.
+After this step, the scaledown of CStorVolume will be successful.
 One can verify from events on corresponding CVC
 ```sh
 $ kubectl describe cvc <pv_name> -n openebs
 Events: